 In drafting the new regulations, Commissioner Michael Dunn called on the CFTC staff to follow the principles-based practice for regulation that the agency currently adheres to, rather than a prescriptive approach that mandates a one-size-fits-all approach.
 He also urged staff to present alternative regulations for the public to consider.

 Funding also will have a "major impact" on the rulemaking process at the CFTC, Dunn said.
-"Without full funding, it [will] be impossible to meet all the...mandates" under the Dodd-Frank Act, he said.
+"Without full funding, it [will] be impossible to meet all the...mandates" under the Dodd-Frank Act, he noted.
 "This puts the Commission in the position of choosing what parts of Dodd-Frank we actually have the resources to implement."

 Gensler said the agency's next public meeting would be on Oct.
 19 and that it would try to meet weekly throughout the fall to pass as many regulations as it can to implement the Dodd-Frank Act.